modzso/reporter/README.md

 * The program throws an exception if there are no CEO (without managerId).
 * The program does not check for circular connection that is A is manager of B, B is manager of C, and C is manager of A.

+# Design
+* Employee class stores the parsed data.
+Because the manager and subordinates are set later, I opted to use a normal class instead of record.
+* CsvParser handles the parsing of the input data.
+It returns a map of Employees, where all properties are already set.
+* Reporter creates the report.
+It receives the map of Employees, executes multiple checks (Is there a CEO?, are there multiple CEOs?)
+If these checks don't fail, creates the report.
+* ReporterApplication is the mail class, it is checking the program arguments, and prints the report to the standard output.